-As a destination-led school, we are focused on setting our students up for their next step in life after their time in school.
-This may be semi-assisted living, employment, or further education.
-We teach Employability as a discrete subject to all students, as well as incorporating the teaching of business soft skills and work readiness into all curriculum subjects.
+As a destination-led school, we are focused on preparing our students for their next steps in life after their time in school.
+This may be semi-assisted living, supported employment, or further education.
+We teach enterprise, employability and future skills to all students, as well as incorporating the teaching of business soft skills and work readiness into all curriculum subjects.

 Lighthouse School uses the SEN Compass tool to assess progress against the Gatsby benchmarks, which enables the school to demonstrate that we are meeting the statutory government guidelines on careers education.
 The eight Gatsby benchmarks of Good Careers Guidance:

 How effectively careers are embedded in the curriculum is measured via the School Development Plan, as well team and individual staff targets.
-The school is highly effective in bringing the world of work into the curriculum in school across all subject areas and enabling students to apply the life and work skills that they develop in school out in the community.
+The school is highly effective in bringing the world of work into the curriculum in school across all subject areas and enabling students to apply the life and work skills that they develop in school out in the community. .

-We are delighted that 100% of the 2020 school leavers are progressing into further education and training with the following providers:
+We are delighted that 100% of the 2022 school leavers are progressing into further education and training with the following providers:

-We are very proud to have delivered a highly successful Careers & Enterprise Company (‘CEC’) funded careers project with Ahead Partnership from September 2019 to March 2021.
+We are very proud to have delivered a highly successful Careers & Enterprise Company funded careers project with Ahead Partnership from September 2019 to March 2021.
 In total we ran 17 highly tailored events across the project: 12 for students across all age ranges in the school; 1 for school staff; and 4 employer training sessions.
 We engaged 24 employers in the project and 43 individuals from those organisations.

 Good practice from the project has been shared at national level and all of the successful elements of work have been embedded into the developing careers provision and practice at the school.